ANISHTWAGLE/Density-based-Traffic-Lights/README.md

 - Connected it to the laptop using IP address
 - Processed the live video through the object detection model.
 - Sent the results to the Arduino by USB.
 - Arduino controlled the LEDS

+## Problem faced
+ - The camera had to be closed manually using stop button after each detection cycle.